IceHe/lib/cmd/rsync/README.md

 rysnc

-- In Linux
+- On Linux

 > a fast, versatile, remote (and local) file-copying tool

-- In BSD
+- On BSD

 > faster, flexible replacement for rcp